Farshid Delshad

 Farshid Delshad (فرشید دلشاد) is an affiliated researcher, scholar of linguistics and Iranian Studies.
 He was Lecturer of Persian and Comparative Linguistics at University of Freiburg and at University of Bern.
 Delshad's first PhD and academic thesis at Tbilisi State University in 2000 dealt with Comparative Linguistics and Caucasian Studies.

 Delshad received his postdoctoral from Friedrich Schiller University in Jena, Germany in Historical-Comparative Linguistics and his thesis was Philological Studies on Iranian and Semitic Loanwords in Classical Georgian.
 He has further specialized in German and Indo-Germanic linguistics.
 Since 1994 he has been working as a scholar of Iranian and comparative linguistics in Germany, and Switzerland.
+He is currently working at the Middle East Institute as a teaching faculty.
 Farshid Delshad has contributed to minority research, namely religious and ethnic populations in the Islamic World.
 He has also written extensively on Intercultural Communication and Sufism.